 Harry Potter walking tours in Edinburgh are fantastic and so worth it!
 The guide will bring you to all the main spots and tell you many anecdotes about Harry Potter and J.K.
 Rowling.

-The guide will tell you everything about JK Rowling, her life, inspiration for Harry Potter, where she wrote the books, Edinburgh Awards and will bring you to the main Harry Potter sites in Edinburgh such as Victoria Street, Potterrow…
+The guide will tell you everything about JK Rowling, her life, what inspired her to write Harry Potter, where she wrote the books, Edinburgh Awards and will bring you to the famous Harry Potter sites in Edinburgh such as Victoria Street, Potterrow…